Chemist Charged In Crime Lab Scandal

-Police last Friday arrested a Massachusetts forensic chemist who allegedly tampered with drug evidence in criminal cases, forged colleagues’ signatures, and faked her academic credentials while working at a state crime lab.
+Police arrested a Massachusetts forensic chemist on Sept.
+28. Annie Dookhan allegedly tampered with drug evidence in criminal cases, forged colleagues’ signatures, and faked her academic credentials while working at a state crime lab.
 The unfolding investigation, which could upend thousands of narcotics convictions, has already led to the shutdown of the lab and the resignation of the state public health commissioner who oversaw it.

-According to a police report obtained by the Boston Globe, Dookhan told investigators that she forged coworkers’ initials on calibration reports for mass spectrometers, intentionally contaminated samples, and engaged in “dry-labbing”— identifying narcotics by sight rather than by chemical analysis.
+According to a police report obtained by the Boston Globe, Dookhan told investigators that she forged coworkers’ initials on reports for mass spectrometer calibrations, intentionally contaminated samples, and engaged in “dry-labbing”—identifying narcotics by sight rather than by chemical analysis.
 In interviews with police, several colleagues said they’d expressed concern to supervisors about Dookhan’s unusually high productivity.
 Her résumé lists a master’s degree in chemistry from the University of Massachusetts, Boston, but she does not hold that credential according to school officials.

-“This is a calamity,” says Justin J. McShane, a defense attorney in Harrisburg, Pa.
+“This is a calamity,” says Justin J. McShane, a defense attorney in Harrisburg, Pa., who is closely watching the case.
 Because the evidence Dookhan allegedly mishandled was more than likely destroyed in the normal course of business, no traceable information exists to correctly characterize samples in thousands of drug cases, he explains.

-Dookhan is an ACS member and a member of several ACS divisions, including the Division of Chemistry & the Law.
+Dookhan is an American Chemical Society member and a member of several ACS divisions, including the Division of Chemistry & the Law.
 Sarah P. Hasford, chair of the division, tells C&EN that it is a policy of the division not to comment on any pending litigation matters.

-Dookhan pleaded not guilty in Boston Municipal Court Friday and was released on $10,000 bail.
+Dookhan pleaded not guilty in Boston Municipal Court on Sept.
+28 and was released on a $10,000 bail.
 E-mails and phone calls to Dookhan have not been answered.
 Another hearing is scheduled for Dec.
 3.

 Police Report on Dookhan investigation (Source: Boston Globe)